The Karwendel Mountains of Austria

 The other main point of access is from the resort town of Pertisau.
 Situated on the western shore of Lake Achensee, Pertisau was one of the first ‘holiday villages’ in Austria.
 Before the growth of the tourist industry, Habsburgian Kings and nobles favoured the area for hunting.
 Their elaborate lodges have since been replaced with prestigious hotels that mostly pander to ‘wellness tourists’ and golfers.

-But just beyond the village nature takes over.
+More informationBut just beyond the village, nature takes over.
 A couple of toll roads run into the reserve, but they end where the mountains block the way.
 The heads of the valleys are punctuated by what used to be summer mountain farms (‘almen’).
-Today they mostly farm tourists and hungry walkers in need of sustenance.
+Today, they mostly farm tourists and hungry walkers in need of sustenance.

-Beyond these almen the trails, leading steeply up through the craggy mountains, are pretty quiet and for walkers only.
-The lower flanks are mostly covered in pines and fir, but scree fields are scattered everywhere and unexpected fissures seemingly tear the rocks apart.
+Beyond these almen, the trails, leading steeply up through the craggy mountains, are pretty quiet and for walkers only.
+The lower flanks are mostly covered in pines and fir, but scree fields are scattered everywhere, and unexpected fissures seemingly tear the rocks apart.
 The ridges are often narrow, requiring the sure-footedness of a mountain goat to walk safely across their razor’s edges, and some of the peaks can only be reached by scrambling.
+Up here, in these inaccessible places, the wildlife has found a refuge.
+Not just ibex, but also mountain goats, marmots, the European viper and, above all, golden eagles make their homes on the precarious ledges of the sheer rock walls.

 Trails in the Karwendel

-Although peaks in the Karwendel barely top 2500m, and are thus not particularly superlative compared to other Alpine mountain chains, when faced by this surprisingly difficult and often spectacular scenery one quickly realises that size is not all that matters, not even when it comes to mountains.
+Although peaks in the Karwendel barely top 2500m and are thus not particularly superlative compared to other Alpine mountain chains, when faced with this surprisingly difficult and often spectacular scenery, one quickly realises that size is not all that matters, not even when it comes to mountains.
 Walking is by far the best way to explore this rugged terrain.
 There are many short trails available right from tourist centres such as Pertisau, Mittenwald, or Scharnitz, but since access to the heart of the region is so difficult, the best way to really get into the thick of it is to explore the region on a multistage trek.
 There are a several options:

 The Munich–Venice Trail sections 5, 6 and 7

 Covering a distance of 550km and climbing 20,000 meters, the Munich–Venice Trail is a very demanding route.
 Three of its stages run through the Karwendel Mountains.
 This is a challenging walk, especially the middle part, which traverses some of the most difficult terrain in the region and includes a section of pretty serious scrambling that is only suitable for experienced walkers and mountaineers.
-The starting point is Vorderriss in Germany and the end point is in Hall, in the Inn Valley.
+The starting point is Vorderriss in Germany, and the endpoint is in Hall, in the Inn Valley.

 This tour is not quite as hard.
-It crosses the mountains from Mittenwald to Pertisau via a 70km route, divided into 6 day-long sections.
+It crosses the mountains from Mittenwald to Pertisau via a 70km route, divided into six day-long sections.
 With a total of 5037m to climb, it is still not without challenges.
 Although this tour is rated as ‘moderate’ it is worth remembering that grading is done by Austrian mountain goats, so it may need adjusting to your own personal fitness level.

 Karwendel Family Tour

 This is an easy variant which skips the more demanding peaks and only includes modest ascends that require no mountain goat abilities.
 The tour crosses the range from east to west on an easy 5 day route of 40km, starting at Gramaialm near Pertisau and ending with a long, gradual descent along the Karwendelstream down to Scharnitz.
-Individual stages are kept short, between 5–16km (the last one is the longest), to make it more child friendly, but these can easily be adjusted according to ability.
+Individual stages are kept short, between 5–16km (the last one is the longest), to make it more child-friendly, but these can easily be adjusted according to ability.

 All tours are fantastically scenic, but remember: these are limestone mountains, and there can be a lot of loose gravel on the trails that make walking difficult, especially downhill.
 Walking sticks are highly recommended, and if you are not sure-footed, or suffer from vertigo, it may be better to forego the more challenging routes.
 The Austrian grading system marks easy trails in blue, moderate ones in red and difficult ones in black.